EddyVerbruggen/nativescript-plugin-firebase/README.md

 Update your Android bits like the issue above and reinstall the android platform in your project.

 #### EEXIST: file already exists, symlink '../mkdirp/bin/cmd.js
-This is a reace condition in a tool deep down the toolchain, so not the fault of this plugin.
+This is a race condition in a tool deep down the toolchain, so not the fault of this plugin.
 Just rerun the build, it only pops up sometimes.

 ## Credits